lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Only when genomes in a metagenome as expected to be shared between two different host DNA extractions, then this method can be informative.
 Feasibility of this approach depends on the community complexity, relatedness of the samples available, and similarity of microbes in those samples.

-An additional binning signal was contig taxonomy determined by CAT.
+An additional binning signal was scaffold taxonomy determined by CAT.
 CAT classifications often overlapped well with bins demarcated clearly by other binning signals (Fig. 5, Fig. 6).
-This result further confirms the robustness of CAT contig classifications and it's use-case for manual binning when depth and k-mer profiles are lacking.
+This result further confirms the robustness of CAT scaffold classifications and it's use-case for manual binning when depth and k-mer profiles are lacking.
 Single copy marker gene validation with both CheckM and Anvi'o supported the quality of bins for which CAT classification was instrumental in their reconstruction.
-Our view on t hese methods is that a researcher should bin primarily on the sample-native sequencing libraries and k-mer profiles and then use extragenous binning signals and contig taxonomoy only in an advising manner.
+Our view on t hese methods is that a researcher should bin primarily on the sample-native sequencing libraries and k-mer profiles and then use extragenous binning signals and scaffold taxonomoy only in an advising manner.
-Additionally, when using extragenous binning signals, these potential MAGs should be cross-referenced with k-mer profile only clustering of contigs.
+Additionally, when using extragenous binning signals, these potential MAGs should be cross-referenced with k-mer profile only clustering of scaffolds.
 `possibly more info based on different binning performances benchmarking`

 While the filtering did not improve assembly quality, it does ease the process of manual binning in Anvi'o.